Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 A few months later, a victorious Devil returned and claimed her husband had visited her at least a dozen times, wearing various disguises.
 She had failed to recognize him.

-Of course, it is only a story and shouldn't disturb your enjoyment of this lovely lake...
+Of course, it is only a story and shouldn't disturb your enjoyment of this lovely beach...

 ROUNDUP: TOP THINGS TO DO IN ANNECY

-Like many French cities, Bordeaux has experienced a metamorphosis in recent years, from dark and gloomy tween to elegant and classical beauty.
+Like many French cities, Bordeaux has experienced a metamorphosis in recent years, from dark and gloomy to elegant and classical beauty.

 A few short decades ago, Bordeaux was a city to be muddled through, its grimy buildings in serious need of a sandblast.
-It wasn't ugly (it had classical lines, graceful buildings and a harmonious layout) but it was... unkempt.
+It wasn't ugly (it had classical lines, graceful architecture and a harmonious layout) but it was... unkempt.
 Almost unloved.

 Then, in the mid-1990s, Alain Juppé, a former Minister of Foreign Affairs, was elected mayor of Bordeaux and began the city's transformation.
 He had buildings cleaned and restored, opened up streets and squares, and inaugurated a state-of-the-art public transit network.

 The result: Bordeaux now tops the lists of most liveable, or most attractive, or most beautiful cities in France.
-It consistently graces every list of top 10 places to visit in France and its core is protected by Unesco's World Heritage List as an outstanding architectural ensemble of the Enlightenment.
+It consistently graces every list of top 10 places to visit in France and its core is protected by UNESCO's World Heritage List as an outstanding architectural ensemble of the Enlightenment.

 The Romans built this city as Burdigala, and it isn't that difficult to imagine: streets would have been lined with majestic temples and arenas and the countryside would have produced wine so good it sat on the tables of Rome.

 The city was slowly modernized, its streets widened, grandiose squares leveled and classical buildings erected.
-Let's not forget that Baron Haussmann, tasked by Napoleon III with redefining Paris during the 19th century, had been based in Bordeaux as Prefect of the Gironde (the province in which Bordeaux is located).
+Let's not forget that Baron Haussmann, tasked by Napoleon III with redefining Paris during the 19th century, had previously been based in Bordeaux as Prefect of the Gironde (the province in which Bordeaux is located).
 He was intimately familiar with that city's landscape and used it as inspiration for Paris.

 Today, Bordeaux is the apple of every traveler's eye - but its attractions also conceal some intriguing backstories.

-Yes, you read correctly.
 Bordeaux WAS the capital of France for a short while and not once, but at least twice (I have found a few references to a third stint but have yet to uncover the delightful details).

 The first time was during the Franco-Prussian War in 1870, right after the fall of the Second Empire and Napoleon III's devastating loss at Sedan.
 Bordeaux briefly proclaimed itself France's capital as German troops marched on Tours (which itself had temporarily replaced Paris as the capital).